EXPLAINER: What would a Russian bond default mean? - NewsBreak

 Some of Russia's bonds allow payment in rubles under certain circumstances.
 But these bonds don't.
 And indications are that the ruble amount would be determined by the current exchange rate, which has plunged, meaning investors would get a lot less money.

-Fitch said payment in local currency on the bonds in question would “constitute a sovereign default" after a 30-day grace period.
+Fitch said Wednesday that payment in local currency on the bonds in question would “constitute a sovereign default on expiry of the 30-day grace period."

 “This will constitute default if not cured within 30 days of the payments falling due,” the ratings agency said.